Office of Postsecondary Education, Department of Education.

 These priorities are:

-Competitive Preference Priority 1: Focus on Priority Languages (3 points).
+Competitive Preference Priority 1—Focus on Less Commonly Taught Languages (2 points).

-Competitive Preference Priority 2: Thematic Focus on Academic Fields (2 points).
+Competitive Preference Priority 2—Thematic Focus on Academic Fields (3 points).

-A research project conducted in the field of economics, engineering, international development, mathematics, political science, public health, science, comparative or international education, or technology.
+A research project conducted in the field of science, technology, engineering, mathematics, computer science, education (comparative or international), international development, political science, public health, or economics.

 This priority is: